Athletics at the 1976 Summer Olympics – Men's marathon

 The men's marathon at the 1976 Summer Olympics in Montreal, Canada, was held on Saturday July 31, 1976.
 The race started at 17:30 local time.
 There were 67 competitors from 36 countries.
 Seven of them did not finish.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Waldemar Cierpinski of East Germany, the first Olympic marathon medal by any German runner.
 Frank Shorter of the United States and Karel Lismont of Belgium became the third and fourth men to win a second medal in the event, each one place behind their 1972 results.
 Ethiopia's four-Games marathon medal streak ended, as the nation boycotted the Games.
+The winner, Cierpinski, famously ran an extra lap of the stadium, not knowing that he had finished one lap prior.

 Background

 This was the 18th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning runners from the 1972 marathon included defending champion Frank Shorter of the United States, silver medalist Karel Lismont of Belgium, and eighth-place finisher Jack Foster of New Zealand.
 Shorter had also won four consecutive Fukuoka Marathons from 1971 through 1974 and was favored in this race.
 Significant contenders included his countryman Bill Rodgers (1975 Boston Marathon winner), Jerome Drayton of Canada (1975 Fukuoka winner), and Akio Usami (9th in 1968 and 12th in 1972) and Shigeru So of Japan.
 Lasse Virén had just finished defending the double in the 5000 metres and 10000 metres; having never run a marathon before, he entered this event hoping to match Emil Zátopek's 1952 triple.

 Bermuda, Honduras, Papua New Guinea, and Paraguay each made their first appearance in Olympic marathons.
 The United States made its 18th appearance, the only nation to have competed in each Olympic marathon to that point.